Diabelli Variations: By Alfred Brendel

 Alfred Brendel, in his essay "Must Classical Music be Entirely Serious?" takes an approach similar to Kinderman's, making the case for the work as "a humorous work in the widest possible sense" and pointing out that early commentators took a similar view:

-Beethoven and Bach

-The reputation of the Diabelli Variations ranks alongside Bach's Goldberg Variations.
-However, while in the Goldberg Variations Bach deprived himself of the resources available from taking the melody of the theme as a guiding principle, thereby gaining an independence in melodic matters that enabled him to attain far more variety and expanse, Beethoven made no such sacrifice.
-He exploited the melody, in addition to the harmonic and rhythmic elements, and by doing so succeeded in fusing them all into a set of variations of incredible analytical profundity.
-In addition to the analytical aspects, Beethoven enlarged upon the dimensions of this musical material so that the Diabelli Variations are properly called 'amplifying variations'.

-Numbers 24 and 32 are more or less textbook fugues that show Beethoven's debt to Bach, a debt further highlighted in variation 31, the last of the slow minor variations, with its direct reference to the Goldberg Variations.

 The variations

 Theme: Vivace

 Diabelli's theme, a waltz with off-beat accents and sharp changes in dynamics, was never intended for dancing.
 By this time, the waltz was no longer merely a dance but had become a form of art music.
 Alfred Brendel's suggested title for Diabelli's theme, in his essay "Must Classical Music be Entirely Serious?", making the case for viewing the Diabelli Variations as a humorous work, is Alleged Waltz.
 Commentators do not agree on the intrinsic musical value of Diabelli's theme.

 Variation 1: Alla marcia maestoso

 While Beethoven's first variation stays close to the melody of Diabelli's theme, there is nothing waltz-like about it.
 It is a strong, heavily accented march in 4/4 time, greatly differing from the character and 3/4 time of the theme.
 This sharp break from Diabelli announces that the series will not consist of mere decorative variations on a theme.
 The first variation, according to Tovey, gives "emphatic proof that this is to be a very grand and serious work", describing it as "entirely solemn and grand in style".

 Kinderman, on the other hand, whose researches among the Beethoven sketchbooks discovered that Variation 1 was inserted late into the work, deems it a "structural variation", echoing Diabelli more clearly than the non-structural variations and, in this case, parodying the weaknesses of the theme.
 Its character is, for Kinderman, "pompous" and "mock-heroic".
 Alfred Brendel takes a view similar to Kinderman's, characterizing this variation as "serious but slightly lacking in brains".
 The title he offers is March: gladiator, flexing his muscles.
 Wilhelm von Lenz called it The Mastodon and the Theme—a fable.